tizianocitro/csa-server/README.md

 # CSA Provider Server

-A server to provide data to the CSA Connect collaboration platform.
+A server to provide mock data to the CSA Connect collaboration platform.

 ## How to build